DeltaWareAU/SmartFormat/README.md

 * Unordered arguments.
 * Continued support for standard .Net formatting.

-Whilst SmartFormat does have some similarities with .Nets standard way of string formatting it does differ in some significant ways.
+Whilst SmartFormat does have some similarities with the standard .Net way of string formatting it does differ in some significant ways.

 ## Declaring a Variable
 A variable is declared using the following syntax ```{myVariable}```.
 A declared variable can also be decorated to change how it is formatted.